tallseth/Wizards-Castle-csharp/README.md

 Additional work to complete the game
 * Complete player creation impl
-  * Buy Weapon and armor on player creation
   * Option to Buy lamp
   * Choose Gender
 * Vendors